Cauliflower Nuggets (Vegan, Gluten-Free)

-The flavor is amazing and they are perfect as an appetizer or smothered with your favorite sauce as a main!
+The flavor is amazing, and they are perfect as an appetizer or smothered with your favorite sauce as a main course!

-Feeling for some delicious cauliflower nuggets, these are full of flavor and are also coated with gluten-free breading.
+Feeling for some delicious cauliflower nuggets?
+These are full of flavor and also coated with gluten-free breading.
 My family enjoyed this recipe very much.

 It is easy to make!
 I left the yeast flakes as optional for those who are on a yeast-free diet but yeast flakes really enhance the flavor!

-- In a small bowl combine breading ingredients brown rice flour, yeast flakes, onion powder, garlic powder, paprika, Italian seasoning, turmeric powder, and mix well.
+- In a small bowl, combine flour, yeast flakes, onion powder, garlic powder, paprika, Italian seasoning, and turmeric powder.
+Mix well.

-- Dip cauliflower florets in breading and place on a baking sheet, repeat until all florets are coated.
+- Dip cauliflower florets in breading, place them on a baking sheet, and repeat until all florets are coated.

 Other Vegan Recipes To Try

 These cauliflower nuggets are packed with flavor!
 They are perfect as an appetizer or as a side dish!
 The best time to serve them is right away while they are still hot!
-I prepare them after I have prepared the other dishes on my menu and let them bake while I’m preparing a salad, setting the table and doing final preparations before my guests arrive.
+I prepare them last, baking while assembling a salad, setting the table, and making final touches before guests arrive.

 Update: I feel so honored because my cauliflower nuggets were included in the menu of the Vegetarian Society of DC (VSDC) Thanksgiving Dinner last year.
 This event is hosted annually, where vegetarians and non-vegetarians come together to give thanks and enjoy vegetarian dishes.